ncatlab/nlab-content/pages/5/9/9/4/4995/content.md

 +-- {: .un_prop #deRhamWithDiscCoeffsIsTrivial}
 ###### Proposition

-The de Rham cohomology with coefficients in discrete object is trivial: for all $S \in \infty Grpd$ we have
+The de Rham cohomology with coefficients in discrete objects is trivial: for all $S \in \infty Grpd$ we have

 $$
   \mathbf{\flat}_{dR} Disc S \simeq *